Protestantism in Brazil: Politics

 Evangelical Protestantism has, since its introduction to Latin America by American missionaries, been deeply involved in Brazilian and international politics; their influence has even been implicated in the attempted 2022 Brazilian coup, where 70% of evangelical Protestants voted for President Jair Bolsonaro in 2018 Brazilian general election.
 In the Brazilian National Congress, there is the Evangelical Caucus, a loosely organized group of Protestant, Evangelical, and Pentecostal lawmakers in the Brazilian government and legislature.
 If considered a political party, the Evangelical Caucus would be the third largest in the Brazilian government, surpassed only by the Brazilian Democratic Movement and the Workers' Party.

-As of 2025, Evangelicals, like some Catholics, have begun reconsidering religion as important political factors.
+As of 2025, many Evangelicals, like some Catholics, have begun reconsidering religion as important political factors, although some have continued promoting evangelical political campaigns.

 Demography

 According to 2010 IBGE census, the following were the biggest Protestant denominations in Brazil.
 Only those with more than half a million members are listed.